G&A’S EXPERTS TAKE ON HOWTO FILE A WAGE CLAIM IN CALIFORNIA – WHETHER WITH THE LABOR COMMISSIONER OR IN COURT.

 While DLSE wage claims can be filed and processed without the employee or the employer being represented by a lawyer, having a lawyer is also not prohibited in the Labor Commissioner process.
 Representation by a lawyer may, however, be a deciding factor in either the recovery of damages or in the successful defense against wage claims, since some of the common issues may require detailed knowledge of applicable case law.
 For example, when an employer does not provide all undisputed pay (including base pay, overtime pay, accrued vacation or sick time, etc.) to an employee at the time his or her employment ends, ‘waiting time penalties’ are triggered, and can be substantial.
 But since these penalties can be defeated by a ‘good faith’ defense, they apply only when the withholding of any pay at the conclusion of employment is intentional by the employer.
 In turn, what constitutes ‘intentional’ has been decided in different ways by various Courts in California.
 Being represented by a lawyer provides what may be a critical advantage in Labor Commissioner wage claims.
 Further, an attorney will also be able to interpret the various statutes, regulations, and wage orders that could apply to any given Labor Commissioner claim.

-If you are an employee who may want to file a wage claim with the CA Labor Commissioner (OR an employer facing such claim) with specific questions regarding CA Labor Commissioner claims, CONTACT Sacramento Wage and Hour Lawyers at Goyette & Associates.
+If you are an employee who may want to file a wage claim in California with the Labor Commissioner (OR an employer facing such claim) with specific questions regarding CA Labor Commissioner claims, CONTACT Sacramento Wage and Hour Lawyers at Goyette & Associates.

 Filing an Action in Superior Court